MakeContributions/markdown-dungeon/README.md

 - Keep changes small
-- Don't add an option without adding any gate for readers who decide on that option, so the dungeon will not be full of deadlinks.
+- Don't add an option without adding any gate for readers who decide on that option, so that the dungeon will not be full of dead links.
 Instead, the last markdown file the reader reaches on any path of the room should not have any options.

 #### Here are some examples of appropriate changes: